 Becoming a health coach saved my life.
 If I hadn’t had the opportunity to do this work, I’d have surely made my way down a dark path of self-destruction.

 Before health-coaching, I was a blissfully ignorant, junk-food gobbling Boston transplant living in NYC trying to “make it” as an independent filmmaker in the 1990s.

-Focus on healthy eating was not a focus for anyone growing up in Boston during the 70’s and 80’s.
-Everyone I knew ate some variation of the same S.A.D. diet — whole cow’s milk (straight from the carton), fast food burgers and fries, sugar, sugar and lots more sugar.
+Healthy eating was not the norm for anyone I knew growing up in Boston during the 70’s and 80’s.
+We all ate some variation of the same S.A.D. diet — whole cow’s milk (straight from the carton), fast food burgers and fries, sugar, sugar and lots more sugar.

 To her credit, my mom cooked balanced meals on the regular and held my dessert hostage until I ate my the vegetables on my plate.
 But one good meal a day does not a healthy, well-balanced diet make.
 Plus there were way too many opportunities to eat crap away from home.

 College saw a deepening of these same eating habits.
 There was a normalcy to it that reinforced what I ate, when I ate and how much I ate.

 By my early 30’s: I was a closeted, self-hating, fast-foodie, who smoked cigarettes and kept a fast-acting asthma inhaler next to the pack of menthol cigarettes on my night table!
 I had chronic eczema and bout of chronic bronchitis.
 To say my outside appearance reflected my inner emotional state would be stating the very obvious to everyone but me.

 And I’d have continued right along in my pitiful state if it weren’t for that phone call from my older sister in the Spring of 2004.